Johnny Manziel: When Fans Fire Back

 The good news is that Johnny Manziel says he is clean and sober, and ready to get back to playing NFL football.

 The bad news?
 Not everyone believes him.
-His reputation is toast.
+And his reputation is toast.

 As our blog team reported last summer, Johnny Manziel, also known as Johnny Football, managed to wreck a promising pro football career, due to equal parts bad behavior and substance abuse.
 Manziel became so self-destructive that his own father thought he might not live to see his next birthday.